SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/s*m-emic-system/emic-whole/d-emic-whole.md

 »⟮An emic whole⟯« is ⟮＿the sign universe＿⟯ for the relevant ⟮＿level topic＿⟯.
 »⟮The emic cake/divider/component/component set⟯« is ⟮the selfsame⟯ of ⟮＿the emic whole＿⟯.

+### etic

+»⟮An etic whole/cake/divider/component set⟯« is ⟮＿the signifier whole/cake/divider/component set＿⟯ of ⟮＿the emic whole＿⟯

 ### caveats